-The club races in the Eastern Collegiate Cycling Conference (ECCC) against schools all over the northeastern United States and even some parts of Canada at a variety of different levels, ranging from beginners who have never raced before to experienced racers competing at the elite amateur and professional levels.
+The club races in the Eastern Collegiate Cycling Conference (ECCC) against schools all over the northeastern United States and even some parts of Canada.
+The ECCC fields a vast variety of racers ranging from first-timers to experienced racers competing at the elite amateur and professional levels.

 The ECCC sanctions collegiate racing for road, cyclocross, mountain, and track at all levels.
 The club reimburses entry fees, gas money, and lodging for all collegiate races, making collegiate racing the most cost effective racing you will ever find (unless you go pro, of course)!
 In addition, the club races non-collegiately in local races.